 Michael Baker International, Inc. was tasked by the NJDOT Bureau of Environmental Program Resources to inventory stormwater basins and outfalls for assessment purposes.
 The primary goal of the project was to obtain and compile assessments to identify maintenance requirements and remedial actions to address issues including erosion and sedimentation, which may affect downstream surface water quality.
 The project involved collecting stormwater outfalls and basins along 650 miles of roadway across central New Jersey, which was previously a paper based process.
 Two-person field crews were responsible for collecting characteristic information about each basin and outfall as well as additional data points such as inlets, manholes, control structures, ditches, swales, and basin boundaries.
 Multiple images were captured for each location to aid in identifying maintenance requirements and remedial actions.
 Field data collection was performed using Collector for ArcGIS and Survey123 using a high accuracy GPS receiver connected to iPad and Android tablets via Bluetooth.
 At the completion of each route inventory a final package was created based on field data analysis which included reports, recommendations, maintenance cost estimates, and photos in addition to the field collected data in multiple formats.

-Building a Public Safety Services Investment Tool.
-Choosing how to allocate not just building dollars, but where and how to locate programs and capital assets across multiple locations.
-Using geographic principles such as multivariate and hotspot analyses, the City of Philadelphia and Geodecisions, Inc. have created a tool that helps better define where to place investment in municipal public safety services and how to improve the use of those services.
 The presentation will also highlight the multi-criteria Decisions Support System that was developed using Web App builder for ArcGIS and ESRI JavaScript API.
 The application uses hosted feature services data that covers the different criteria needed for evaluating public safety funds allocation.
 The widget that was developed for the project enables the users to give different weighting for each criteria and run the decision model to get an instant rank for fund allocation.

 Rich Quodomine is the lead GIS Analyst and project manager for the City of Philadelphia's Department of Public Property.
 He manages several smart city GIS applications.
 His writing has been published by the American Association of Geographers, Canadian.
 Geographic Magazine, and other...
 Read More →